-This classroom serves children who are 5 years old by September 1st as well as those who narrowly miss the public school Kindergarten cut-off date.
-Admission for those who are not 5 by September 1 is at the discretion of the director.
+This class is offered to older four year olds turning 5 in the current school year as well as students who miss the Kindergarten cut off date.
+It is a pre k class.
 This environment focuses on individualized learning for the student.
 The curriculum approach in this class will be lead by students interest.
 We will be learning through research, investigation, play and documentation.
 It will include nature, wellness, art, music, math, science, literacy, geography, language, community and critical thinking.

 While honoring each child in an individualized way that supports the skill level that they are at when they join our program.
 Teachers will learn how each student learns and will be teaching them through the process in which they learn.
 We believe in the gardner theory, because evidence shows children are intelligent in their own way.
 Here is some more info and a link.

 We will identify temperaments and teach children how to identify their peers temperaments, and using positive communication with in one another.
 Our goal is that each child leaves understanding how they are intelligent, recognizing other perspectives, have learned the tools that supports how they find their clam in self regulation, have studied topics they are interested and how to find the information to learn about it.
 Extending play and learning through critical thinking.

 We believe these are life long skills that will support children to be confident feel significant, understand how they are they are intelligent, how they learn best and to provide a strong foundation of lifelong learning!

 Visual-Spatial – think in terms of physical space, as do architects and sailors.
 Very aware of their environments.
 They like to draw, do jigsaw puzzles, read maps, daydream.
 They can be taught through drawings, verbal and physical imagery.
 Tools include models, graphics, charts, photographs, drawings, 3-D modeling, video, videoconferencing, television, multimedia, texts with pictures/charts/graphs.